Vegetable Dessert Recipes

 Carrots, of Course

-Carrots are perhaps the most popular vegetable used in baked desserts: their natural sweetness and vivid color enhances many classic recipes.
+Carrots are perhaps the most popular vegetable used in baked desserts: their sweetness and vivid color enhances many classic recipes.
 Our Orange Glazed Carrot Pineapple Cake, made with grated carrots and canned pineapple, is baked in a mold for a beautiful shape and impressive presentation.
 Carrot Orange Coconut Cake is sweet, citrusy, and full of healthful fiber; cream-cheese frosting makes it positively irresistible.
 If you have a one-pound bag of carrots on hand, shred them to make a half-dozen Carrot Cake Mini Loaves.
 The little loaves make lovely and welcome hospitality gifts.
 For school lunches and snacks, our Carrot Cookies are sweet and satisfying, with a big helping of nutrition hidden inside: a cup and a quarter of cooked, mashed carrots, plus crunchy coconut and protein-packed pecans.

 Avocados?
 Yes, Avocados!

 If you associate avocados only with guacamole, you're in for a nice surprise.
 Buttery and nutritious (they’re packed with potassium), ripe avocados can substitute for all or part of the butter or other fat in many baked goods while increasing their nutritional value.
 The California Avocado Commission has lots of suggestions for sweet avocado treats, such as this hearty and healthful Avocanana Bread, which combines avocados and bananas.
 For a festive event, bake our Avocado-Spice Layer Cake, then frost the layers with a sweet frosting made with a pureed avocado.
-The pale green color makes it a natural for St. Patrick's Day!
+The pale green color makes it great for St. Patrick's Day!
 Looking for a fast, unusual dessert?
 Try Caramelized Avocado Slice: Peel, pit, and slice a just-ripe avocado, then press both sides of each slice into Domino Granulated Sugar.
 Sauté the slices in a little oil until the sugar is caramelized, then flip and repeat.

 Baker's Profile: Sara Cohen